 - Elucidate the role of natural lgM antibodies and complement in atherosclerosis and thrombosis

-- Immune modulation as therapy for cardiovascular diseases
+- Immune modulation as therapy for cardiovascular diseases and other chronic inflammatory diseases

 Techniques, methods & infrastructure